Nirmal2310/ANOMALY/README.md

 The Circos plot illustrates the integration of Nuclear Mitochondrial DNA Sequences (NuMTs) across various chromosomes in the nuclear genome.
 The outermost circular segments represent individual chromosomes (1–22 and X) and concatenated mitochondrial genome segments (Concat_1 and Concat_2).
 The curved links in the inner region indicate the insertion events of NUMTs from the mitochondrial genome into nuclear chromosomes.

-To visualize the NUMTs containing the control region of the mitochondrial genome, we have utilized the concatenated genome of Mitochondria (shown as Concat_1 and Concat_2).
+To visualise the NUMTs containing the control region of the mitochondrial genome, we have utilised the concatenated genome of Mitochondria (shown as Concat_1 and Concat_2).
 Hence, all the NUMTs containing control regions will be split into two links, one coming from the end of the first mitochondrial segment (Concat_1) and the second coming from the start of the second mitochondrial segment (Concat_2).

-## Preparing the User Specific Mitochondrial Reference Genome
+## Preparing the User-Specific Mitochondrial Reference Genome
 #### The users can prepare their species of interest's Mitochondrial genome for the tool by using the following steps:
 ```bash
 bash path/to/tool/Scripts/prepare_genome_fasta.sh /path/to/mitochondrial/genome/fasta && source ~/.bashrc